xieyuankun/All-Type-ADD/README.md

           'wpt-w2v2aasist', 'wpt-wavlmaasist', 'wpt-mertaasist' ⭐⭐⭐
 ]
 ```
-All training scripts for this paper can be found in `train_ref.sh`
+All training scripts for this paper can be found in `script/train_ref.sh`

 ### 4. Evaluation

-You can use the checkpoint provided on our Google Drive for inference, and refer to the script `test_best.sh`
+You can use the checkpoint provided on our Google Drive for inference, and refer to the script `script/test_best.sh`

-All inference scripts for this paper can be found in `test_ref.sh`
+All inference scripts for this paper can be found in `script/test_ref.sh`

 Compute EER score.
 This will iterate through all the result.txt files in the ckpt folder and return the EER scores.